wesovilabs/beyond/docs/joinpoints.md

 {: .text-green-300}
 ## Syntax

-It’s important to keep in mind that Goa provides a mechanism to intercept both functions and methods invocations.
+It’s important to keep in mind that Beyond provides a mechanism to intercept both functions and methods invocations.

-Goa interprets  the provided expressions to decide which functions must be intercepted by the advices.
+Beyond interprets  the provided expressions to decide which functions must be intercepted by the advices.
 The expressions have the following format.

 `<package>.<type>?.<function>(<params)<results>`